TheDish26/TheDish26/README.md

 💞️ I’m eager to collaborate on projects that combine intuitive user interfaces with robust security measures, aiming to create seamless and secure user experiences.

-📫 How to reach me: jourdanquevedo@gmail.com
+📫 How to reach me: jourdanquevedo@gmail.com or www.linkedin.com/in/jourdanfredericquevedo

 😄 Pronouns: He/Him